TechNoobForSale/Benchmarking-For-Dummies/Benchmarking Guide.md

     I want you to **Forget** all that you've been told about it.

     Snapdragon 8 Gen 2 and pals, they all overheat.
 And they overheat badly.
 OEMs just got good at not letting you know.
 You might know Snapdragon 810 and 8 Gen 1 for being infamous power hogs that burn your hands, and don't get me wrong, their silicon is actually bad, but they aren't bad chips on paper.
-They were simply harder to **manage**. which  meant OEMs had to spend more for cooling (Spoiler alert: They weren't willing to do so), and as we all know, that didn't work out.
+They were simply harder to **manage**, which  meant OEMs had to spend more for cooling (Spoiler alert: They weren't willing to do so), and as we all know, that didn't work out.
 8 Gen 1 and Co were shipped with underwhelming cooling solutions that helped people get their hands acquainted to the feeling of a Samsung Galaxy Note7 without risking to lose their life in the process.